 Also note that we develop new courses and cease offering others as legal, social, and economic developments warrant.

-Start your business law studies with basic courses covering areas that consistently arise in modern business practice, including Corporations, Taxation I, and Employment Law.
+Start your business law studies with basic courses covering areas that consistently arise in modern business practice, including Corporations, Taxation I, Secured Transactions and Employment Law.
 If you’re interested in intellectual property, consider taking copyright, patent, and trademark courses.
 If you’re interested in corporate or corporate transactions practice, take Tax II and Securities Regulation.

 After you complete the basic courses, increase the depth of your knowledge in particular areas like commercial law, bankruptcy, and securities.
 Then complete your studies by taking advanced courses that provide practical experience or advanced theoretical study.
 These courses are designed primarily for 3Ls who have already taken other courses from the business law curriculum.